spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Empirically, the 1-D correction step has been found to work better than the 2-D correction step if it is applied to per-band spectra.
 If the MIRI MRS data is from multiple bands/channels the residual fringe correction is turned off.
-Three additional columns are present in MIRI MRS extracted spectra: RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND  These three columns are the flux, surface brightness and background arrays with the residiual fringe correction applied.
+Three additional columns are present in MIRI MRS extracted spectra: RF_FLUX, RF_SURF_BRIGHT, and RF_BACKGROUND.
+These three columns are the flux, surface brightness and background arrays with the residiual fringe correction applied.
 If the data is not from a single band or the residual fringe correction fails NULL values are reported for the arrays.